Namakkal district: Poultry

 Poultry plays an important role in the economy of Namakkal which has an astounding number of 29.3 million fowls and 32.4 million eggs produced every day, accounting for a bulk of supply of poultry products to neighbouring industries.
 Namakkal produces about 65% of the total egg output of Tamil Nadu.
 About 1,500 Poultry/Cattle Feed manufacturing units are also in existence.
 Mostly every poultry unit has put up their own feed manufacturing unit.

 Others

 Nearly 176 Sago factories are located in and around the Rasipuram Taluk.
 Bore-wells and textile are the main business in Tiruchengode.
-Nearly 37 spinning mills and more than 10,000 powerlooms are functioning in Tiruchengode.
+Nearly 37 spinning mills and more than 10,000 power-looms are functioning in Tiruchengode.
 One sugar mill and one paper mill were functioning under Private Sector.

 Education

 Veterinary College and Research Institute, Namakkal (a constituent unit of Tamil Nadu Veterinary and Animal Sciences University) is located in Mohanur Taluk.
 It also has an Animal Feed Analysis and Quality Assurance Laboratory (AFAQAL).
 All the arts and science colleges in the district are affiliated to Periyar University, Salem.
 A new government medical college had constructed and opened.